 Although refinancing has tons of benefits, it may not be for you, and that’s okay!
 Some drawbacks may include:

-As mentioned, any time you apply for a personal loan, you will likely see a temporary, small dip in your credit score.
+As mentioned, any time you apply for a personal loan, you will likely see a temporary dip in your credit score.
 This is also true for refinancing.
-This small dip should not have any kind of long-term effect on your credit score as long as you are making the full monthly payments on time.
+This small dip should not have any long-term effect on your credit score as long as you are making the full monthly payments on time.

 It depends on your circumstances, but if you qualify for a lower rate, it is best to refinance a personal loan.
 This can happen if you lower your debt-to-income ratio or improve your credit.